Skip to main content

 Project invoices folder

-• A word document copy of each finalised invoice or credit note.
+• A word document and PDF copy of each finalized invoice or credit note.
 This is automatically created using the default template when the invoice or credit note is finalised.

 • Previous versions of the file are available to download in the open invoice page.